Monkeypox outbreak: Everything you should know about the virus so far

 The ongoing outbreak of monkeypox in Europe and North America marks the first time the disease has been known to spread among people who have no travel links to Africa, where it is endemic.

-As of June 15, a total of 2,103 laboratory-confirmed cases, including one death, have been reported to WHO.
+As of June 22, more than 3,400 laboratory-confirmed cases, including one death, had been reported to WHO from 50 countries.

-"The outbreak of monkeypox continues to primarily affect men who have sex with men who have reported recent sex with new or multiple partners," the UN health agency said in its latest situation update.
+"In newly-affected countries, this is the first time that cases have mainly, but not exclusively, been confirmed among men who have had recent sexual contact with a new or multiple partners," the UN health agency said in its latest situation update.

 The UK Health Security Agency (UKHSA) was the first health authority in Europe to publicly report a case of monkeypox on May 7 in a person who had recently flown into the UK from Nigeria.

-By June 20, the UKHSA had reported a total of 793 confirmed cases.
-Of these, 766 were found in England, mostly among residents of London.
+By June 26, the UKHSA had reported a total of 1,076 confirmed cases.
+Of these, 27 were in Scotland, 5 were in Northern Ireland, 9 were in Wales and 1,035 were in England.
 More than 95 per cent of UK cases so far have been in men.

 What are the symptoms of monkeypox?